10 Best Paul McCartney Bass Lines

 I Saw Her Standing There – The Beatles

 The excitement of the tune is propelled by this walking bass part.
 Using major arpeggios he creates a fast exciting piece of music.
-Think he plays this bass line while singing the tune as well.
+He plays this bass line while singing the tune as well.

 Think For Yourself – The Beatles